Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract5_Redacted.md

 --- Page 77 (OCR) ---

-i =e
+i Fc
 Codes
 Intensive Outpatient (IOP) Revenue Code 0906 w/ $80.00 Per Diem Substance Abuse applicable CPT/HCPCS
 Codes
 Payments are for facility services only; professional services are excluded.
 Payments shall account for all services during the stay, plus any Emergency within one (1) day and Observation charges.
-Program: Medicaid Plan - TN)
+Program: Medicaid Plan - TN
-Medicaid Plan - TN overKids
+Medicaid Plan - TN CoverKids
-Behavioral Healtt i
+Behavioral Health Facil
-Fir A
 Management Level |
-Child and Family Treatment)
+Child and Family Treatment
-Members shall only be enrolled in one type of case management program/service at a ine reserves the right to recoup payment for the least restrictive level of case management delivered to a member If more than one service is billed on the same date of service.
+Members shall only be enrolled in one type of case management program/service at a ine reserves the right to recoup payment for the least restrictive level of case management delivered to a member if more than one service is billed on the same date of service.
 In the event Provider does not provide the minimum face-to-face contacts for the level of case management delivered in accordance with the Provider Manual and the Delivery Standards outlined in the Contractor Risk Agreement, reserves the right to recoup payment.
-Program: Medicaid Plan - aD) casecd
+Program: Medicaid Plan - 1
-Medicaid Plan - TN)
+Medicaid Plan - TN is
-Behavioral Health Practitio
+Behavioral Health Practitioner
-Mental Health Service Plan | HOO32 $18.75 Per Unit
+Mental Health Service Plan | H0032 $18.75 Per Unit
 Development by non-
 physician/Development of
 Behavior Support Plan/
-Behavior Analyst (BCBA)
+Behavior Analyst (BCBA’
-Therapeutic Behavioral H2019 $18.75
+Therapeutic Behavioral H2019 $18.75 Per Unit
 Services/Behavior Analyst
-BCBA)
+BCBA
 Therapeutic Behavioral H2019HM $13.75 Per Unit
 Services/Behavior
 Technician (RB
-[Pocmenaineey [owe em
+aa